 Betting the farm can actually be a serious problem for some people.
-Compulsive and habitual gambling can destroy a person's life.
-He likely suffers personal problems and financial ruin.
-Problem gambling can sometimes even lead to a life of crime.
+Compulsive and habitual gambling can destroy people's lives.
+They may suffer personal problems and financial ruin, with problem gambling sometimes leading to a life of crime.

-A compulsive, or pathological, gambler is someone who is unable to resist his or her impulses to gamble.
-This leads to severe personal and, or, social consequences.
-The urge to gamble becomes so great that tension can only be relieved by more gambling.
+A compulsive, or pathological, gambler is someone who is unable to resist their impulses.
+This can lead to severe consequences.
+The urge to gamble becomes so great that tension can only be relieved by gambling more and more.

-This was formerly a compulsive disorder, and now considered an addiction disorder in the DSM-V.
+This condition was formerly a compulsive disorder and is now considered an addiction disorder in the DSM-5.

 How do you know if you are a compulsive, or pathological, gambler?

 Although some people gamble occasionally, the pathological gambler usually progresses from occasional gambling to habitual gambling.
 As this progresses, the gambler will risk more and more, leading to severe personal problems, financial ruin, and possibly criminal behavior.